sushantnair/sushantnair/README.md

 - ❤️ I love writing Python, and building fun Open Source projects useful for others.

+- 🐧 I am a Linux User.

 - 💬 Ask me about anything [here](https://github.com/sushantnair/sushantnair/issues)

-- Have successfully completed the Deep Learning Specialization from Coursera.
+- 📚 Have successfully completed the Deep Learning Specialization from Coursera.

+- 📚 Have successfully completed the Python for Everybody Specialization from Coursera.

+- I am passionate about AI, ML, DL, NLP, Data Science, Python Programming and Web Development.

 <br>